jamesarnall/lucyparsonslabs.com/_posts/2019-02-02-BIPA-Victory.md

 also expect tech companies to ramp up their lobbying efforts, in order to prevent [similar laws](https://www.nytimes.com/2018/06/28/technology/california-online-privacy-law.html) nationwide.
-As this fight continues, Lucy Parsons Lab will continue to advocate for privacy, in all its forms.
+As this fight continues, Lucy Parsons Labs will continue to advocate for privacy, in all its forms.